VanZante, N. R. 2010. IMA's professional certification program has changed. Management Accounting Quarterly (Summer): 48-51.

 The New 2010 CMA Exam

-In 2010 a new exam was designed consisting of two 4-hour exams each containing 100 multiple choice questions and two 30-minute essay questions, i.e., 8 hours (see table).
-Although many topics are not specifically listed in the table, the new exam assumes candidates have a strong foundation in financial accounting and knowledge of topics such as economics and statistics.
-In addition to the topics listed in the table above, there are some topics that have been added or given increased emphasis on the new 2010 CMA exam.
+In 2010 a new exam was designed consisting of two 4-hour exams each containing 100 multiple choice questions and two 30-minute essay questions, i.e., 8 hours (see Chronological History below).
+The new exam assumes candidates have a strong foundation in financial accounting and knowledge of topics such as economics and statistics.
+Some topics have been added or given increased emphasis on the new 2010 CMA exam.
 These include the following topics:

 Top level planning and analysis,